Taiwan's COVID-19 vaccine stocks more than doubled by Japan donation | Health

 Taiwan's COVID-19 vaccine stocks more than doubled by Japan donation

-The vaccines landed at Taipei's main international airport early afternoon.
-Taiwan Health Minister Chen Shih-Chung said he was "extremely thankful" the shots had arrived at a tense moment in the island's fight against the pandemic, as he reported another 472 new infections.
+The vaccines landed at Taipei's main international airport early in the afternoon.
+Taiwan Health Minister Chen Shih-chung said he was "extremely thankful" the shots had arrived at a tense moment in the island's fight against the pandemic, as he reported another 472 new infections.
 "I believe it will be very helpful in overall pandemic prevention," he added.

 The donation is a triumph for Taiwan President Tsai Ing-wen, who has faced public anger about the slow arrival of vaccines and small protests by the main opposition party, the Kuomintang, outside her offices.
-The donation "reflects the results of close exchanges between the Tsai Ing-wen government and the Japanese government over the past five years", Taiwan's ruling Democratic Progressive Party said.
+In a live online broadcast from her office, Tsai called on people to understand that it was not only Taiwan facing challenges getting vaccines now, with global supplies tight.

+"Taiwan's international situation is very difficult.
+Even before vaccines are loaded onto the aircraft, there may be variables."
+China, which claims the island as its own territory, has offered vaccines, but Taiwan has repeatedly expressed concern about their safety and accused China of trying to block Taiwan's vaccine purchases internationally.

+Chinese Foreign Ministry spokesman Wang Wenbin told reporters in Beijing that despite China's goodwill offer of shots, Taiwan had "lied that the mainland obstructed the provision of vaccines" to the island.
+"The Taiwan authorities for their own selfish political gains have engaged in political manipulation on vaccine issues," he added.

 Though Taiwan's share has not been announced, the island will also get shots under a White House plan for the United States to share 25 million surplus COVID-19 vaccine doses with the world.
 Taiwan has received only about 860,000 doses so far, mainly AstraZeneca shots, but also a smaller number from Moderna.
 It has ordered more than 20 million doses from AstraZeneca and Moderna and is also developing its own vaccines.